MarkGhebrial/mailroom/README.md

 - Logging with Log4rs

 ## What I'm working on:
+- SMTP support
+   - This is kinda important if mailroom is actually supposed to work as an email server lol.
 - A database to store user information and emails
    - Switching to SQLite from Postgres for ease of use.
    - Using [sea-orm](https://www.sea-ql.org/SeaORM/) as the ORM.